F-Stack/f-stack/dpdk/doc/guides/bbdevs/turbo_sw.rst

   the SDK libraries as mentioned above.
   For AVX2 machine it is possible to only enable CONFIG_RTE_BBDEV_SDK_AVX2 for limited 4G functionality.
-  If no flag are set the PMD driver will still build but its capabilities will be limited accordingly.
+  If no flag are set the PMD will still build but its capabilities will be limited accordingly.

 To use the PMD in an application, user must: